rich-murphey/gnu-graphics/README.md

 ## Bug Reports

-Issues may be reported on Github at:
+Issues may be reported on GitHub at:

 https://github.com/rich-murphey/gnu-graphics/issues

-To expidite your bug report, please specify your machine's OS version and compiler version.
+To expedite your bug report, please specify your machine's OS version and compiler version.

 ## graph Examples

-Each invocation of `graph` plots data read from stdin or named files togeather in a single plot with or without axes and labels.
+Each invocation of `graph` plots data read from stdin or named files together in a single plot with or without axes and labels.
 The following sections show common usage of `graph`.

 ## Simple examples using graph

-By default, `graph` reads ascii data from the standard input or files specified on the command line.  `graph` reads pairs of values, x and y coordinates:
+By default, `graph` reads ASCII data from the standard input or files specified on the command line.  `graph` reads pairs of values, x and y coordinates: